ABOUT

 Her poetry is published in various magazines and she is currently poet in resident at the Hackney Citizen, who are publishing a series of poems in response to the pandemic.

-Tamara holds a BA in English & Drama from Queen Mary University of London and an MA in Advanced Theatre Practice from Royal Central School of Speech and Drama.
-She has been a member of the team at independent theatre publisher Nick Hern Books since 2003.
+Education: Tamara holds a BA in English & Drama from Queen Mary University of London and an MA in Advanced Theatre Practice from Royal Central School of Speech and Drama.
+She trained at the Royal Court Young Writers' Programme, with the Almeida Theatre and took Stephen Jeffrey's Masterclass.